 This is a lovely little history lesson!
 Adapted from the Little House series by Laura Ingalls Wilder, this is a winter story about Laura’s future husband, Almanzo, when he was a young boy.

-Another gem from PBS kids is Molly of Denali, the first children’s show to feature an Alaska Native main character.
+Molly of Denali is the first children’s show to feature an Alaska Native main character.
 In this clip, Molly’s grandpa teaches her about the different types of snow and the corresponding words in the Gwich’in language.